Warriors for the Working Day: Plot summary

 Following Epsom, the division is moved to the east end of the bridgehead, to take part in Operation Goodwood, in mid-July.
 After advancing, the battalion runs into anti-tank fire from the Germans on Bourguébus Ridge.
 In the early evening Donovan's tank, one of the few still operational, is immobilized while retreating over a railway embankment.
 Donovan orders the crew to abandon the tank.
 He is soon wounded in the legs by a German mortar bomb and is internally relieved that he is out of the war, at least temporarily.
 His wounds are more serious and in the end he loses a leg.
 While in hospital, he learns that his wife and son have been killed in a V-1 flying bomb attack.
 Brook, with the reluctant help of Geordie, recovers their tank, which was only stalled by a high-explosive shell hit.
 This exploit is taken from Elstob's experience during the battle.
 The following morning, Brook is given command of a tank, with Taffy and Geordie as part of his crew, with two other men, Wilcox as radio operator and Sanderson as gunner.
 They continue the battle for a few days, then are relieved and moved back to the west.

 In August and September the crew participate in the breakout from the Normandy bridgehead and the Great Swan across northern France into Belgium.
 In December they are redeployed to the Ardennes; their armoured brigade is the only British unit to take part in the Battle of the Bulge, turning back the Germans just short of the Meuse river.
 At this point the platoon is under command of Lieutenant Kenton, who is clearly battle-fatigued and is preparing to cause a self-inflicted wound, when Brook happens to notice.
 Brook takes over and defeats the Germans on this line of approach.
 Brook and Taffy are both awarded the Military Medal and Brook is promoted to Sergeant.

-The unit is re-equipped with A-34 Comet tanks, replacing their Shermans.
+The unit replaces their Sherman tanks with British A-34 Comet tanks.
 The men are briefed on the upcoming crossing of the Rhine by Field Marshal Montgomery at a cinema.
 Following the crossing the unit advances into Germany.
 Brook has begun showing signs of battle fatigue but is keeping it under control as best he can.
 During the advance, Brook's tank gets bogged trying to cross a stream under orders of his commander.
 During a German counter-attack, Taffy is seriously wounded and Geordie is mortally wounded.

 In the last chapter of the novel, Brook is going into battle again with an almost new crew.
-When he gets the order to take the point of his regiment's advance, he orders the indiscriminate shelling of a German town, due to his nervous exhaustion and then collapses to the floor of his tank.
+When he gets the order to be the vanguard of his regiment's advance, he orders the indiscriminate shelling of a German town, due to his nervous exhaustion and then collapses to the floor of his tank.
 The radio operator takes over.